ArchiDAO/ArchiDAO-website/current_Goerli-TestnetDeployment.md

 /// @title ArchiDAO non-transferable NFT
 /// @author Hico
 /// @notice This on-chain NFT contract serves as gate access to the ArchiDAO website
-/// @dev All function calls are currently implemented without side effects
 /// @custom:experimental This is an experimental on-chain contract. contract ArchiDAO is ERC721, Ownable, ERC721URIStorage {
     using Strings for uint256;